 Effects | More intense, sometimes more sedative | More variable, strain-dependent |

-While cannabis flower is the dried bud of the plant that you can grind up and smoke directly, hash requires processing to extract and concentrate the resin.
+Hash requires you to extract and concentrate the resin.
 This concentration is what gives hash its heightened potency and often creates a different experience than smoking flower alone.

-The magic behind what is hash lies in its complex chemistry.
 While delta-9-tetrahydrocannabinol (THC) gets most of the attention as the main psychoactive compound, hash contains a symphony of natural compounds working together.

 A quality hash product contains: